 This morning we were able to sleep-in a little, 6am.
 However our friend Jack set the alarm at 5.50am instead to give some leeway, but I didn’t know that, so I jumped out of my sleeping bag at 5.50am and wondered how come no one else followed!
 I was in the kitchen next door to our dorm by myself; guess it wasn’t too bad since I get to pick which muesli I want to eat.

-Apparently Coober Pedy has the best filter water system in Australia due to the high mineral contents in the water.
+Apparently Coober Pedy has the best water filter pitcher and system in Australia due to the high mineral contents in the water.
 The water actually tastes quite good, much better than Adelaide.
 I guess the governments rather invest in good water filter system in the area than people dying.
 We filled up our water tank in the van with Coober Pedy’s water and chuck in some ice to make it icy.
 The Austrian couple said what they miss the most about home is water, since no chlorines are added.
 Other than some minerals in the water, which they will have to filter it out while using a coffee machine, it is actually pretty good.
 New Zealand water tastes really good too, can’t wait to go home.

 Our plan for today will be driving 750km to Uluru, even longer drive than yesterday.
 Ideally we will arrive just on time for the postcard sunset of Uluru.
 I am glad there had been Optus signals every single night since the trip started.
 Vodafone people didn’t have such luck.
 Guess Telstra is a must if you really work in rural Australia.